Income Tax Notice to Salaried Employees: Reasons, Types & How to Respond?

 • Undisclosed Income: Failure to disclose any other income such as rent, interest, gifts, etc. by the taxpayer will also give rise to an Income Tax Notice.

-Types of Income Tax Notices
+Types of Income Tax Notices to Salaried Employees

-• Notice under section 143(1): This is an intimation that the Income Tax department sends after preliminary assessment of the tax return filed by the taxpayer.
-It intimates the taxpayer whether any tax is owed or if they are eligible for a refund.
+• Notice under section 143(1): This is an intimation that the Income Tax department sends after the preliminary assessment of the tax return filed by the taxpayer.
+It intimates the taxpayer about whether any tax is owed or if they are eligible for a refund.

 • Notice under section 142(1): This notice may be sent out for two main reasons; either you have already filed your return but the tax officer still needs clarification in the form of certain documents or information, or you have not yet filed your ITR and are being reminded to do so.